-- The Directors are in advanced negotiations with a potential joint-venture partner to participate in the exploration and development of the Company's Edie Creek tenements.
-Alternatively, the Directors have implemented a plan to assist in achieving the production targets at Edie Creek including having made investments in additional mobile mining equipment.
-The plan anticipates positive cash flows from Edie Creek mine through gold and silver sales, with the level of production significantly higher than that achieved in the year ending 30 June 2019. - The Directors believe that a consistent production rate is now capable of being achieved as a result of the upgrades to both the processing plant and mining fleet completed over the past 12 months at Edie Creek. - The Group has been successful in the past in managing the balances that are owed to creditors by either deferring payments or negotiating a plan in order to spread repayment to accommodate the Group's cash flow requirements.
-The Directors believe that the Group will be able to continue to do so until the increased production from Edie Creek enables creditors to return to normal payment terms or are repaid in full from capital raisings and/or joint-venture partner payments. - As noted above, the Directors have confirmed that the repayment of the Directors and Director's related balances amounting to \$476,752 at 30 June 2019 will not be called upon in cash while the Group continues to suffer operating losses and does not generate sufficient cash.
+- The Directors have implemented a plan to assist in achieving the production targets at Edie Creek including having made investments in additional mobile mining equipment.
+The plan anticipates positive cash flows from Edie Creek mine through gold and silver sales, with the level of production higher than that achieved in the year ending 30 June 2020, and a reduction in operating costs. - The Directors believe that a consistent production rate of 1 ounce per day is now capable of being achieved as a result of the upgrades to both the processing plant and mining fleet completed over the past 18 months at Edie Creek. - The Group has been successful in the past in managing the balances that are owed to creditors by either deferring payments or negotiating a plan in order to spread repayment to accommodate the Group's cash flow requirements.
+The Directors believe that the Group will be able to continue to do so until the increased production from Edie Creek enables creditors to return to normal payment terms or are repaid in full from capital raisings, borrowings and/or joint-venture partner payments. - As noted above, the Directors have confirmed that the repayment of the Directors and Director's related balances amounting to \$815,817 at 30 June 2020 will not be called upon in cash while the Group continues to suffer operating losses and does not generate sufficient cash.